Gamification can benefit your marketing strategy in many ways. We compiled the most practical tips and inspiring examples to help you get started.

 13. Karl Kapp

-Karl Kapp (LinkedIn Top Voice in Education in 2017 and one to the 2018 Corporate eLearning Movers And Shakers List) is a scholar, writer, and expert on the convergence of games, learning, and technology.
+Karl Kapp (LinkedIn Top Voice in Education in 2017 and one of the 2018 Corporate eLearning Movers And Shakers List) is a scholar, writer, and expert on the convergence of games, learning, and technology.
 Karl literally “wrote the book” on the “The Gamification of Learning and Instruction” and co-authored many others.
 He’s working around the globe, creating engaging and meaningful learning experiences.
 Find him on LinkedIn and Twitter.

 “I think McDonald’s does a wonderful job of using elements of the game Monopoly as a method of marketing their product.
 McDonalds was able to deconstruct the traditional board game and create an entirely new experience that motivates players (customers) to keep returning to McDonalds to collect the pieces to try to win.